2020 Presidential Address to the Federal Assembly: Creation of a working group on changing the Constitution

 On January 15, 2020, Vladimir Putin signed an order to create a working group to prepare proposals for amendments to the Constitution of the Russian Federation.
 The group included 75 people, including the heads of the legal committees of both houses of Parliament Andrey Klishas and Pavel Krasheninnikov, a number of State Duma deputies and senators as well as a number of public, cultural and sports figures.

 Coverage and viewership

-The Presidential Address to the Federal Assembly was televised on five federal television channels: First Channel, Russia 1, Russia 24, NTV, World and PTR.
-The broadcast of the Address was watched by more than 8.4 million Russians, according to research company Mediascope.
+The Presidential Address to the Federal Assembly was televised on five federal television channels: Channel One, Russia 1, Russia 24, NTV, Mir and PTR.
+The broadcast of the address was watched by more than 8.4 million Russians, according to research company Mediascope.